ppy/osu-wiki/news/2025/2025-12-17-winter-2025-fanart-results.md

 [![](https://assets.ppy.sh/contests/269/banners/Ferineon.jpg)](https://assets.ppy.sh/contests/269/winners/Ferineon.png)

-[**Ferineon**](https://osu.ppy.sh/users/23930728)’s painting of a reindeer Mocha in a Christmas clockwork dream world sparked the imagination of **1045** art connoisseurs, who admired the classic combination of red and green colours with a dash of a golden bauble.
+[**Ferineon**](https://osu.ppy.sh/users/23930728)'s painting of a reindeer Mocha in a Christmas clockwork dream world sparked the imagination of **1045** art connoisseurs, who admired the classic combination of red and green colours with a dash of a golden bauble.

 [![](https://assets.ppy.sh/contests/269/banners/Son%20Goku.jpg)](https://assets.ppy.sh/contests/269/winners/Son%20Goku.png)

-[**Son Goku**](https://osu.ppy.sh/users/14991975) captured the hearts of **1023** pippi fanatics with a rendition of her glancing over a radiant sky beaming over a snowy lake, featuring a Don who’s definitely *chilling* in more ways than one.
+[**Son Goku**](https://osu.ppy.sh/users/14991975) captured the hearts of **1023** pippi fanatics with a rendition of her glancing over a radiant sky beaming over a snowy lake, featuring a Don who's definitely *chilling* in more ways than one.

 [![](https://assets.ppy.sh/contests/269/banners/Kwms024.jpg)](https://assets.ppy.sh/contests/269/winners/Kwms024.png)

-Chinese New Year 2026 marks the beginning of the Year of the Fire Horse, and [**Kwms024**](https://osu.ppy.sh/users/11516014) didn’t waste a second in bringing fire horse girl pippi to life. **1003** people in the Chinese New Year waiting room exclaimed that this was a brilliant idea, cheering pippi on as she dashed straight to victory in this contest.
+Chinese New Year 2026 marks the beginning of the Year of the Fire Horse, and [**Kwms024**](https://osu.ppy.sh/users/11516014) didn't waste a second in bringing fire horse girl pippi to life. **1003** people in the Chinese New Year waiting room exclaimed that this was a brilliant idea, cheering pippi on as she dashed straight to victory in this contest.

 [![](https://assets.ppy.sh/contests/269/banners/69maow.jpg)](https://assets.ppy.sh/contests/269/winners/69maow.png)